AliceFeather/cse15l-lab-reports/lab-report-1-week-2.md

 ---

-## Step 1: Installing VScode
+## Step 1: Installing VSCode
 ![Step1:](step1.png)
-- Go to https://code.visualstudio.com/ website to download VScode
+- Go to [VSCode](https://code.visualstudio.com/) website to download VSCode
 - Install the version that match with the computer operating system (for me is Windows)

 ![Step1/2](part2.png)